| |

 canning jars

-The amount of sugar and vinegar you added to the sweet pickle relish is a bit of a judgment call, that depends a bit on your personal preference.
+The amount of sugar and vinegar you add to the sweet pickle relish is a bit of a judgment call, that depends a bit on your personal preference.
 If you prefer sweeter use more sugar and less vinegar.
 If you prefer tart, less sugar and more vinegar.
-I suggest starting with the least amounts of sugar and vinegar, then taste testing it, and then adding more sugar or vinegar if needed.
+I suggest starting with the least amounts of sugar and vinegar, taste-testing it, and then adding more sugar or vinegar if needed.

 After the cucumbers are peeled, remove the skins from the onions.

-I own a food grinder that is so handy for grating the cucumbers and onions, if you don’t have a food grinder, you can grate the ingrediences, or chop them very fine.
+I own a food grinder that is so handy for grating the cucumbers and onions, if you don’t have a food grinder, you can use a food processor, or grate the ingredients by hand.

 Grinding cucumbers and onions for making homemade sweet pickle relish.

-Grind all the pickles and onions into a large bowl.
+Grind all the cucumbers and onions into a large bowl.
 Add the pickling salt, and let sit overnight in the fridge.
-The next day place the mixture into a colander over a bowl and set aside to drain for a couple of hours.
-You will likely see a couple cups or more of water drain off.
+The next day place the cucumber mixture into a colander over a bowl and set aside to drain for a couple of hours.
+You will likely see a couple of cups or more of water drain off.
 Just throw it out.

 A large collander filled with a mixture of grated cucumber, relish and pickling salt.
 The colander is sitting over top of a large bowl, allowing the water to drain out.

 When making homemade relish everything has to be very clean.
-All the work surfaces need to be clean, including all the dishcloths etc.
+All the work surfaces need to be clean, including all the dishcloths, utensils etc.

-While the relish is straining, sterilize your jars.
-There are different ways sterilize canning jars, but we boiled ours on the stove top.
+While the cucumber mixture is straining, sterilize your jars.
+There are different ways to sterilize canning jars, but we boiled ours on the stovetop.

 Wash and rinse your jars.
-Take a very large pot, and fill it with hot ( not boiling) water.
-Place the jars open side up into the pot.
-Fill the pot with enough water to cover the jars plus an inch.
+Take a large stock pot, and fill it with hot (not boiling) water.
+Place the jars open-side up into the pot.
+Fill the large pot with enough water to cover the jars plus an inch.
 If you have room you can place your rings and lids in the same pot, if not place them in a second pot and boil like the canning jars.

 Six canning jars with lids and ring being sterilized for canning pickles.

-Remove your jars one at a time as you need them, be cautious as the jars are hot.
-I use rubber ended tongs and a pot holder.
+Remove your hot jars one at a time as you need them, be cautious not to get scalded.
+I use rubber-ended tongs and a pot holder, but you can use a jar lifter if you have one.

 Cooking and Hot Packing Sweet Pickle Relish

-This is a hot pack canning recipe, meaning you don’t need to process the jars after filling.
-(If you feel the need to process the jars after hot packing, process them in a canner for 15 minutes.)
+This is a hot pack relish canning recipe, meaning you don’t need to process the jars after filling.
+(If you feel the need to process the jars after hot packing, process them in a hot water bath canner for 15 minutes.)

-To a very large 6 to 8 quart stainless steel pot, combine the sugar, vinegar, water, and spices over medium heat, cook until boiling then add your grated cucumber and onions.
+In the bottom of a large stockpot (6 to 8 quart size) combine sugar, vinegar, water, and spices over medium heat, and cook until boiling.
+Then add your grated cucumber and onions.
 Continue to cook the relish over medium heat until boiling.
 Stirring regularly, let simmer for at least five minutes before filling your jars.

 A large pot of sweet pickle relish being cooked on the stove for canning.

-Being careful not to get burned take a hot jar from the boiling water.
+Being careful not to get burned take a hot jar from the boiling water one at a time

-Ladel the hot relish into a hot jar leaving a half inch of air space at the top of each jar.
+Ladle the hot relish into the hot pint jars leaving a half inch of air space at the top of each jar.

-Wipe the jar rim and rings with a clean damp cloth.
-Immediately add the hot lid and ring and twist the jar closed.
+Wipe the rims of the jars with a clean cloth.
+Immediately add the hot lid and ring to the top of the jar, and twist the jar closed.

-Repeat the process with the remaining relish, filling a jar at a time.
+Repeat the process with the remaining relish, filling the jars one at a time.

 A batch of homemade sweet pickle relish hot pack canned into half pint jars.

-Don’t touch the jars while cooling.
+Let the jars of sweet relish cool to room temperature, don’t touch the jars while cooling.
 As the jars cool you will hear them “pop”.
 Once the jars are cool, push on the lids to test if they are sealed.
 If the lids push down they aren’t sealed.
-This can happen for lots of reasons, maybe the jar wasn’t hot enough, or their isn’t quite enough relish inside etc. If a jar doesn’t seal, I simple store it in the fridge instead of the cupboard.
+This can happen for many reasons, maybe the jar wasn’t hot enough, there isn’t quite enough relish inside, etc. If a jar doesn’t seal, I simply store it in the fridge instead of the cupboard and use it right away.

-Unlike pickles you can eat relish right away.
-It tastes better after about a week though, by then the flavours start to blend.
+Unlike pickles, you can eat relish right away, although it tastes better after about a week when the flavors have had a chance to blend

-This is a good simple sweet relish, free of alum, horrible tartrazine or other food colourings, and you know the water used is clean.
+This is a good easy pickle relish recipe with simple ingredients, free of alum, horrible tartrazine, or other food colorings, and you know the water used is clean.

 Other Pickle Recipes to Try